vipul2802/o365hq.com/content/services/SharePoint Online - Tenant-to-Tenant Migration.md

 manager = "Mike Mackey"
 +++

-As more organizations move to Office 365 during mergers and acquisitions, they need robust solutions to consolidate their SharePoint Online infrastructure and documents.
+As more organizations move to Microsoft 365 during mergers and acquisitions, they need robust solutions to consolidate their SharePoint Online infrastructure and documents.
 We will help you migrate site collections, sites, lists, and libraries with permissions and design.